 The meaning of “sweeter than honey” in Psalm 119:103 is intended to call to mind words like “smooth,” “glides,” “palatable,” and “pleasant.”

 Eating something sweeter than honey does not necessitate that everything in our lives is sweet, smooth, or palatable like honey.
 In fact, the reality is probably closer to the opposite—this food tastes so good because our palates have never previously tasted anything that is the same.

 The Word of God is unlike anything else in the world.
 It is sweet and pleasant for what aches; it can be liberally applied to what feels internally agonizing.

 And God has spoken to us through Scripture, which is that sweet balm that nourishes, encourages, bolsters, and covers the frail and devastated soul.
-And Scripture is always like that sweet balm, even when it corrects us, rebukes us, changes our course, or modifies our perspectives, because it makes us know the wisdom and ways of God (2 Timothy 3:16).
+Hear Him there.
+And know that Scripture is always like that sweet balm—even when it corrects us, rebukes us, changes our course, or modifies our perspectives—because it makes us know the wisdom and ways of God (2 Timothy 3:16).

-We are given reason to understand Scripture as sweet.
-First, Scripture makes us wiser than our enemies.
+We are given reason in Scripture to understand it as sweet.
+First, Scripture makes us wise in adversity: